Dennis and Phyllis Washington Foundation Native American Graduate Fellowship

 - Supplemental Questions

 - Are you an enrolled member of a federally recognized Montana American Indian tribe (including the Little Shell Chippewa Tribe)?

 - Please indicate if you will receive a graduate appointment from your department for this academic term.
-If so, indicated if you will be appointed as a Graduate Teaching Assistant and/or Graduate Research Appointment.
+If so, indicate if you will be appointed as a Graduate Teaching Assistant and/or Graduate Research Appointment.